uwucada/a-very-uwu-binxmas/3-yennis-confections/writeup/writeup.md

 we haven't really touched on registers before so lets do so here quick:

-registers are little blocks of easily accessible memory used to momentarily store things by the CPU. many registers are general-purpose and are just kinda used to store whatever, but some, including `rdi` has a very specific fuction (in Linux x64). in Linux x64, this register holds the first argument to a function. whenever a function is called, if it accepts an argument, it'll pull it from `rdi`. registers are super small, and defintely not meant to store a whole ton of data, so they're usually used for stack data (as opposed to heap data).
+registers are little blocks of super duper fast storage on the CPU used to momentarily store things by the CPU. many registers are general-purpose and are just kinda used to store whatever, but some, including `rdi`, have a very specific fuction (in Linux x64). in Linux x64, this register holds the first argument to a function. whenever a function is called, if it accepts an argument, it'll pull it from `rdi`. registers are super small, and defintely not meant to store a whole ton of data, so they're normally used to store pointers or small values rather than large data structures.

 so what value are we going to pop off the stack and into `rdi`? the `pop %rdi` instruction takes whatever value is currently at the top of the stack (at the stack pointer) and moves it into the `rdi` register. we'll use our overflow to place the address of the secret key on the stack, so when `pop %rdi` executes, it'll load that address into `rdi` as our function argument.